Gabri40/ComputationalIntelligence/log.md

 ### A\* Search

-In the same folder in the files `sc_ps_Astar.ipynb` and `sc_ps_Astar_stats` i implemented A\* search for the set covering problem.
+In the same folder in the files `sc_ps_Astar.ipynb` and `sc_ps_Astar_stats` I implemented A\* search for the set covering problem.
 The learing of the topic is in the first file while different tests for the algorithm on differenft problem sizes are in the second.
 The main code is the following:

 ```python
 def cost(state):